Connect with others who understand.

 • Walking

-During the HINE-2 test, the health care professional measures each of these motor skills and assigns the skill a number.
-Each skill may receive a maximum of 3, 4, or 5 points.
+During the HINE-2 test, the healthcare professional measures each of these motor skills and assigns the skill a number.
+Each skill may receive a maximum of 3 to 5 points.
 The higher the number, the more function a child has within that area.
 A score of 0 means that the child lacks that particular motor skill.
 A low score means that the child has some level of function in that area.
 A high score indicates that the child is able to fully complete the motor skill.

 All updates must be accompanied by text or a picture.